 …And he appreciates my written game plan when I leave the team for a trip!

-In honor of this controversial article :), I’ve added a new poll at the bottom of our home page – who is your organization chief at home?
+In honor of this controversial article, tell me who is your organization chief at home?